 -

-Total acres planted: 5.5, Weinbau
+Total acres planted: 9

-A successful Mourvedre crop requires a lot of care.
-Our team at Weinbau has worked tirelessly over the years to understand Mourvedre vines, and the Washington wine industry is better for it.
+A successful Mourvèdre crop requires a lot of care.
+Our team at Weinbau has worked tirelessly over the years to understand Mourvèdre vines, and the Washington wine industry is better for it.
 Small berry size, loose clusters, and a nice canopy to prevent sunburn are crucial.
 When picked around 19-20 Brix, a winemaker can achieve a Provençal-style rosé.
-Let it hang until 25-28 Brix, and there’s potential for a beautifully dense red wine with spice, a range of peppercorns, and long tannins.
+Let it hang until 25-28 Brix, and there's potential for a beautifully dense red wine with spice, a range of peppercorns, and long tannins.

 -